omnisonic/jcm_pelican/content/pages/lessons.md

 Menu_Title: Lessons
 order: 6
 Description: Professional guitar instruction in Santa Fe, NM and online.
 Classical, Spanish, and contemporary guitar lessons for all skill levels by experienced instructor John H. Clarke.
+MetaDescription: Professional guitar instruction in Santa Fe, NM and online.
+Classical, Spanish, and contemporary guitar lessons for all skill levels by experienced instructor John H. Clarke.

 ---